richa031/Entry-System/README.md

 ### 2\.
 Enter your Details

-Enter all the details of Visitor and Host given in the form and click CHECKIN button
+Enter all the details of Visitor and Host given in the form and click CHECKIN button After clicking the checkin button you will be redirected to the WELCOME page.
+From where you can CHECKOUT via checkout button.

 http://127.0.0.1:8000/records  (methods supported - POST)